janw4ld/pandoc-example/example.md

 ::: {#refs}
 :::

-[^1]: Inserting citations is optional, if you don't insert them in the doc pandoc adds them to the last page.
+[^1]: Inserting refs is optional, if you don't insert them in the doc, pandoc adds them to the last page.
 [^2]: This is a footnote, btw.